 Do you have any people whose sound/tone of their literal voice you just appreciate and love?
 Soothe you?
 Bring joy to your life?

 Has doing this podcast made you embrace and appreciate your voice more?

 Congratulations for all the fabulous things you’ve done with your pod!
 2020 has presented a lot of changes.
 What have you changed in the way you present your pod this year compared to past episodes and what’s your future direction?

 Same as last year, I emailed all of the people who were featured during this second year and asked them to send me their responses to two questions, either in writing or voice memo.
 The first question was inspired by Juneteenth:

 What does "freedom of movement" mean to you?

 And the second question was inspired by Ranzo from The Black Experience Japan:

 If the world were listening to you right now, what would you say?

 All of the listeners

-In place of the lesson or advice that I usually try to end these reflective episodes with, I decided to share an affirmation that was inspired by a line I read in playwright Lynn Nottage's feature in the Well-Read Black Girl anthology: You can be rewarded for leaning into your passion!
+In place of the lesson or advice that I usually try to end these reflective episodes with, I decided to share a new affirmation of mine that was inspired by playwright Lynn Nottage's feature in the Well-Read Black Girl anthology: You can be rewarded for leaning into your passion!